MikaelCall/ExData_Plotting1/README.md

-# Exploratory Data Analysis - Course Project 1
+# Exploratory Data Analysis - Project 1

-This repository contains my solution of the first project in the Coursera[www.coursera.org] course exploratory data analysis.
+This repository contains my solution of the first project in the [Coursera](www.coursera.org) course exploratory data analysis.

 ## Contents